 Choosing your granite colors, Corian counter top colors or Silestone colors is an exciting and important decision to make when planning your kitchen, bath, and other home projects.

 Color has tremendous impact as an emotional trigger that sets the mood of any space.

 So, it is essential that you spend some time coordinating your counter top colors with your kitchen cabinets, and faucet, appliances, wall, and floor paint colors to achieve the look and feel you desire.

 Blacks and gray granite colors or Silestone colors will create a sleek and modern look that is cool and sophisticated while gold, brown and ivory counter top colors have an old-world, rustic charm that is comfortable yet elegant.

 Blue and purple are vibrant and energetic.
 Darker reds and plums are cozy and romantic and greens can be casual or formal depending on the shade you choose.

-You'll find granite colors and marble colors ranging from soft beige to golden brown, light pinks to rich corals, greens of all shades, blacks, whites and blues.
+You'll find granite and marble colors ranging from soft beige to golden brown, light pinks to rich corals, greens of all shades, blacks, whites, and blues.

-and Corian countertop colors and other manufactured countertops by Zodiac, Cambria and Gibraltar present lots of choices too, but for more subtle shades or one-of-a-kind patterns marble and granite colors present the most options.
+Corian countertop colors and other manufactured countertops by Zodiac, Cambria and Gibraltar present lots of choices too, but for more subtle shades or one-of-a-kind patterns marble and granite present the most options.

 Corian has a distinctly different look than the natural and engineered stones.
 Since it is a plastic, Corian counter top colors tend not to be as rich in tone nor possess the depth of color that you'll especially find in marble and granite colors and even in Silestone colors.